jorop/landscaping-docs/docs/heights.md

 ### Custom Landscape Z Scale

 Use this for areas with low altitude difference to correct wrong slope calculation of Marketplace Landscape Materials (like Brushify or PLE).
 Defaults to `100`.

-## Fill the gaps (depricated, not available since release 4.0)

-Due to reprojecting the import data steep edges will appear on the outmost borders of the landscape or open world if import area is not limited.
-To prevent this and if limiting the import area is no option for you, auxiliary files can be provided.
-They should be of the same resolution and encompass the area which you want to import.
-Try it out with this corresponding set of files for the [examples](get-started.md?id=import-heightmap) from `Get Started`: [AuxiliaryExample](https://cloud.ludicdrive.com/s/Mfx0NyUsZE2PKXQ/download).
-Download and unzip the file, and select all files in the `Fill the gaps` file selection dialog.

-### Max Desired Tile Size

-Tiles will have this width max.
-The unit here is meter.
-If the tile size is bigger than the extents of the file (geotiff, etc.), only a single landscape (not a world composition) is imported.
-Please note: for World Partition, a different value will control the single Landscape Size -> see [Settings](settings.md?id=world-partition-max-landscape-size)

 ### Use World Partition